Knowledge mining of unstructured information: application to cyber-domain: Methods and Materials

-These modules were implemented in Python 3.7 using libraries for web scraping, SpaCy \cite{spacy} for information extraction and Networkx \cite{hagberg2008exploring} for graph analysis.
-For the purpose of demonstrating our approach in this study, we opted to use the openly available datasets of cyber attacks from Hackmageddon \cite{Hackmageddon} containing reported attacks from year 2017 to 2020.
+These modules were implemented in Python 3.7 using libraries for web scraping, spaCy \cite{spacy} for information extraction and NetworkX \cite{hagberg2008exploring} for graph analysis.
+For the purpose of demonstrating our approach in this study, we opted to use the openly available datasets of cyberattacks from Hackmageddon \cite{Hackmageddon} containing reported attacks from year 2017 to 2020.
 The human-annotated dataset contains descriptions of targets, attackers, attack types, dates, countries and links to the original reports, which we use to obtain the full text report.
 The remaining fields are used in the evaluation of information extraction methods of this framework as well as to substitute for missing relationships from DBpedia.
 In a real use-case an analyst would use their own news sources or knowledge bases and use the framework via a user interface, or other applicable method.
 However, for the sake of clarity we restrict the number of cases analyzed in the knowledge graph to the contents of the Hackmageddon dataset.
+Some organizations might experience attacks or preparations of an attack on a daily basis, but those are not reported in the news whether due to their commonality, minor damage or because the organization is not releasing the information.
+The attacks recorded in this set of data are the ones where the attack itself is already operational and deemed news-worthy.